Meberem/LibraryManager-wiki/Using-LibMan-in-Visual-Studio.md

 ![Disable Restore on Build menu item](https://user-images.githubusercontent.com/17131343/42007307-23439d40-7a34-11e8-81b5-758fdbde2d6f.png)

 Regardless of the Restore on Build setting, you can manually restore by activating the **Restore Client-Side Libraries** command at any time.

+## Uninstalling Library Files

+To uninstall library files from within Visual Studio, edit the libman.json and press Save.
+The restore operation runs on Save and will remove the library files that are no longer part of the LibMan config.

+## Updating Library versions

+To update the version of a library, edit the libman.json - changing to the version required.
+When the file is saved, the LibMan restore operation will remove redundant files from the previous version and add new and updated files from the new version.